10 Best JBL Car Speakers of 2022 – Reviews & Top Picks

 The downside is that they usually come with a complicated installation, and will often be more expensive than full-range speakers.

-The materials of the speakers dictate both sound quality, and the overall durability of the design concept.
+The materials of the speakers dictate both sound quality, as well as the overall durability of the design concept.
 Below, we detail materials that are optimal for both types of speakers.

 Woofer Material: Woofers thrive with stiff materials.
 Most are crafted with synthetic plastics, like Polypropylene.
 However, woven metal is also sometimes used to facilitate a robust bass sound.
 In that case, aluminum is a good option because it is lightweight, but also highly responsive.